Azetidine

 Azetidine is a saturated heterocyclic organic compound containing three carbon atoms and one nitrogen atom.
 It is a liquid at room temperature with a strong odor of ammonia and is strongly basic compared to most secondary amines.

 Synthesis and occurrence

 Mugineic acid, an iron-binding azetidine.

 Azetidines can be prepared by reduction of azetidinones (β-lactams) with lithium aluminium hydride.
 Even more effective is a mixture of lithium aluminium hydride and aluminium trichloride, a source of "AlClH_{2}" and "AlCl_{2}H".

-Azetidine can also be produced by a multistep route from 3-amino-1-propanol.
+Azetidine can also be produced by a multistep route from 1,3-disubstituted alkanes.
+Thus, for example, a multistep route builds azetidine from 3-amino-1-propanol, acrylic acid, thionyl chloride, and base; likewise, azetidine dicarboxylic acids form when glutaric anhydride is brominated (at the α position) and then aminated.

 Regio- and diastereoselective synthesis of 2-arylazetidines could be performed from appropriately substituted oxiranes via ring transformation.
 It is controlled by Baldwin's Rules with remarkable functional group tolerance.

 The Paternò−Büchi reaction has an aza analogue.

 Azetidine and its derivatives are relatively rare structural motifs in natural products.
 They are a component of mugineic acids and penaresidins.
 Perhaps the most abundant azetidine containing natural product is azetidine-2-carboxylic acid - a toxic mimic of proline.